MattCCC/fetchff/README.md

 > ⚠️ **Accept-Encoding in Node.js:**
 > In Node.js, decompression is handled by the fetch implementation, and users should ensure their environment supports the encodings.

+- **`Content-Type`**:
+  Set automatically based on the request body type:
+  - For JSON-serializable bodies (objects, arrays, etc.):
+    `application/json; charset=utf-8`
+  - For `URLSearchParams`:
+    `application/x-www-form-urlencoded`
+  - For `ArrayBuffer`/typed arrays:
+    `application/octet-stream`
+  - For `FormData`, `Blob`, `File`, or `ReadableStream`:
+    **Not set** as the header is handled automatically by the browser and by Node.js 18+ native fetch.

+  The `Content-Type` header is **never overridden** if you set it manually.

+**Summary:**
+You only need to set headers manually if you want to override these defaults.
+Otherwise, `fetchff` will handle the correct headers for most use cases, including advanced scenarios like file uploads, form submissions, and binary data.

 </details>